 We have a team dedicated to helping undeclared students navigate the CSU experience.
 Our professional advisors in the undeclared-advising center specialize in guiding undeclared students in their search for the perfect academic fit.
 They provide online tools, one-on-one appointments, and opportunities to connect with fellow undeclared classmates.

-These resources are meant to take the anxiety out of your decision, help you find your passions, and allow you to enjoy your time as an undeclared student.
+These resources are meant to take the anxiety out of your decision, help you find your passions, and allow you to enjoy your time as an undeclared-exploring student.

 Stay on track

 Take the time to look at your strengths, interests, and priorities, and be sure to do your research on the variety of majors we have available.
-Use online tools like the mymajors assessment and don’t be afraid to get additional help if you’re still having a hard time deciding.
+Use online tools like the MyMajors quiz and don’t be afraid to get additional help if you’re still having a hard time deciding.